 Article 18 - Executive Committee Meetings

-The Executive Committee shall convene at least two times a year.
-The meetings shall be convened by the General Secretary, in consultation with the President.
+The Executive Committee meets at least two times a year.
+The meetings shall be called by the General Secretary, in consultation with the President.
 The date and place of each meeting, which is set by the Executive Committee, shall be communicated to the members of the Executive Committee and all affiliates at least four months prior to the meeting, except in extraordinary circumstances, when notice shall be given as far in advance as possible, but no less than 30 days.

 The Executive Committee shall determine its own rules.
 The Executive Committee is encouraged to utilise all appropriate communications technologies to foster participation.